 Class of

 Name (1) Age Director (2) Position

 Louis Ignarro, Ph.D.
-80 Ι Chairman of the Board (3)(4)
+80 I Chairman of the Board (3)(4)

 Joel Caldwell 66 III Lead Director (3)(4)

 Jennifer K Simpson, Ph.D.
 53 III Director

 Stephen Snowdy, Ph.D.
 53 Chief Executive Officer

 John Y. Caloz 70 Chief Financial Officer and Senior Vice-President

-(1) Dr. Ignarro is contractually obligated to step down as a director of the Board prior to the 2022 annual meeting of our stockholders.

-(2) Our Class I director serves until the 2022 annual meeting of our stockholders; our Class II director serves until the 2023 annual meeting of our stockholders, and our Class III directors serve until the 2024 annual meeting of our stockholders.

-- (3) Members of our Audit Committee.
+- (1) Dr. Ignarro is contractually obligated to step down as a director of the Board prior to the 2022 annual meeting of our stockholders. - (2) Our Class I director serves until the 2022 annual meeting of our stockholders; our Class II director serves until the 2023 annual meeting of our stockholders, and our Class III directors serve until the 2024 annual meeting of our stockholders. - (3) Members of our Audit Committee.
 Mr. Caldwell is Chairman of the Committee. - (4) Members of our Compensation Committee.
 Dr. Ignarro is Chairman of the Committee.

 Louis Ignarro, Ph.D. has been a director since July 2002 and was appointed Chairman of the Board on January 3, 2022.
 He previously served as a director of Global Genomics from November 2000 until 2002.
 Dr. Ignarro received the Nobel Prize for Medicine in 1998.
 Dr. Ignarro serves as the Jerome J. Belzer, M.D.
 Distinguished Professor of Pharmacology in the Department of Molecular and Medical Pharmacology at the UCLA School of Medicine.
-Retired in 2013, Dr. Ignarro received a B.S. in pharmacy from Columbia University and his Ph.D. in Pharmacology from the University of Minnesota.
+Retired in 2013, Dr. Ignarro had been at the UCLA School of Medicine since 1985 as a professor, acting chairman and assistant dean.
+Dr. Ignarro received a B.S. in pharmacy from Columbia University and his Ph.D. in Pharmacology from the University of Minnesota.
 Dr. Ignarro is a Nobel Laureate and an esteemed medical researcher whose experience enables him to offer importance scientific guidance to our Board of Directors.
-Dr. Ignarro has agreed to not stand for re-election at the 2022 Annual Meeting.
+Dr. Ignarro has agreed to not stand for reelection at the 2022 Annual Meeting.

 Joel Caldwell joined our Board of Directors on July 12, 2017.
 Mr. Caldwell brings more than 30 years of experience in tax matters, finance, and internal auditing.
 Mr. Caldwell retired from Southern California Edison, one of the nation's largest public utilities, where he had been employed for 28 years in various executive-level accounting and finance positions covering Internal Audits, Executive Compensation, Long Term Finance, Employee Benefits and, most recently prior to his retirement, Sarbanes-Oxley Internal Controls Compliance.
 He also worked in public accounting at the firm of Arthur Andersen & Co.
 In 1980, Mr. Caldwell earned his MBA with a major in finance from the University of California at Berkeley.
 Prior to that, Mr. Caldwell received a Bachelor of Science degree in Accounting and Finance, also from the University of California at Berkeley.
+Mr. Caldwell has been a Certified Public Accountant in California since 1982 and a Certified Internal Auditor since 1986.
 Mr. Caldwell volunteers his business skills, serving as a financial advisor on the board of trustees of a charitable organization, and continues his involvement with track and field sports by volunteering as a meet official at Pacific Palisades Charter High School.
 Mr. Caldwell is a member of both the American Institute of Certified Public Accountants and the California Society of Certified Public Accountants.
 Mr. Caldwell was appointed Lead Director on January 3, 2022.